 Domestic violence includes not only inter-spousal violence, but also violence perpetrated by other family members.
-Generally, an important part of the power relationship between spouses and their families relates to dowry and its ramifications (Karlekar, 1995).
+Generally, an important part of perspectives in education the power relationship between spouses and their families relates to dowry and its ramifications (Karlekar, 1995).